flutter/website/src/content/get-started/fwe/user-input.md

 - `InputDecoration` determines the text field's appearance, such as color, border, etc.
 - `controller`: A `TextEditingController` controls the text being edited.
 Why would you need a controller?
 By default your app's users will be able to type into the text field, but if you want to programmatically control the `TextField` and do something like clearing its value, you'll need a `TextEditingController`.
 - `onChanged`: The callback function that is triggered when the user changes the  text field's value, such as inserting or removing text.
-- `onSubmitted`:  This callback is triggered when the user indicates that they are done editing the text in the field, for example tapping the "enter" key.
+- `onSubmitted`:  This callback is triggered when the user indicates that they are done editing the text in the field, for example tapping the "enter" key when the text field is in focus.

-There are many other confiugrable properties on a `TextField` such as `obscureText` which turns the inputted letters displays each character as a circle and `readOnly` which determines whether the text can be changed.
+There more confiugrable properties such as `obscureText` which turns the inputted letters displays each character as a circle and `readOnly` which prevents the user from changing the text.

 {% render docs/code-and-image.md,
 image:"fwe/user-input/TextField.gif",